flyway/flywaydb.org/_posts/2020-10-16-skipExecutingMigrations.md

 In this example, `V13` takes a very long time to execute, and the DBA decided that the best time to execute the migration is during the quiet period at the weekend.
 However, the rest of the migrations still need to be applied immediately.

-Before Flyway 7.0.0, the only answer would be to delete the migration from disk (and VCS, just incase an accidental `migrate` applies it before the DBA is ready), and reintroduce it once it is desirable again to apply it.
+Before Flyway 7.0.0, the only answer would be to delete the migration from disk (and VCS, just in case an accidental `migrate` applies it before the DBA is ready), and reintroduce it once it is desirable again to apply it.
 Pretty fiddly!

 With `skipExecutingMigrations` however this is much easier to manage.
 First, the DBA can mark the migration to be skipped: